Enjoy a Holiday On The Island of Koh Samui

 The Weather in Samui

-Koh Samui is a tropical island.
-Inland parts of the island have dense tropical forest.
+Koh Samui is a tropical island and inland parts of the island have dense tropical forest.
 Do expect some rain at anytime in any month of the year.
 The rainy season is typically October through to mid December, where rain can be very heavy at times and continuing for days on end.

 The dry season runs from December to March, making January and February ideal months to visit Thailand.
 We visited Thailand in the end of January to mid February and the weather was outstanding!
 We experienced a couple of heavy but very brief rain showers during our 3 week stay.

-The Choice Is Yours For Koh Samui Thailand Holidays
+The Choice Is Yours For Your Koh Samui Thailand Holiday

-You have many options of getting to and from Bangkok to Koh Samui from bus and ferry, train and ferry to flying to the island which we chose to do.
+You have many options of getting to and from Bangkok to Koh Samui from bus and ferry, train and ferry to flying directly to the island which we chose to do.
 Depending on your time, schedule and budget, the choice is yours.
-Be sure to check out my previous post about our flight from Bangkok to Koh Samui and other options for getting to and from the Island.
+Be sure to check out my previous post about our flight from Bangkok to Koh Samui and other options for getting to and from this beautiful island.

 Lovely Choengmon Beach

-From small pristine coves to large stretches of sandy beaches lined with resorts, bars and restaurants, you will be sure to find your perfect holiday hide a way on this wonderful Island.
-If you prefer a quiet setting to relax and get away from it all, or you want to be where the action is, it is all here for you to enjoy.
+From small pristine coves to large stretches of sandy beaches lined with resorts, bars and restaurants, you will be sure to find your perfect holiday hide-a-way on this wonderful island.
+If you prefer a quiet setting to relax and just get away from it all, or you want to be where the action is, it’s all here for you to enjoy.

-We tried to visit as many of the more popular beaches on the island.
-Be sure to take a look at my other posts and pictures on the various beaches on this beautiful island.
-Check out amazing Lamai Beach to get started.
-It was definitely one of my favorites!
+We tried to visit as many of the more popular beaches on the island during our stay, and we each had our own favorite.
+Be sure to take a look at my other posts and pictures on the various beaches located throughout the island.
+Why not check out my favorite, Lamai Beach to get started. 🙂

-Here is a great website to help you get started on your Koh Samui vacation.
+Lonely Planet has a very informative web page to help you get started on your Koh Samui vacation.
+I’ve listed the page link below for your convenience.

 A Few Helpful Tips and Suggestions for Your Thailand Vacation

-During our holiday stay, I did make note of a few helpful tips that I would like to share with you, that may assist in making your family vacation more enjoyable in Thailand.
+During our holiday stay, I did make notes of a few helpful tips that I were worth sharing with you here, that may assist in making your family vacation more enjoyable.
 These tips are especially for those traveling with children.

-- Sunscreen … be sure to pack enough for your journey, as surprisingly, it is very expensive on the Island.
-Local businesses do raise prices for necessity items.
+- Sunscreen … be sure to pack enough for your journey, not surprisingly, sunscreen is very expensive on the island.
+Local businesses do raise prices for necessity items in tourist areas.

 - Bug Spray … this is a tropical destination and mosquitoes do appear in many places when the sun goes down.
-Be sure to spray before going out for dinner as mosquitoes do hide under restaurant tables and many other hidden damp places.
+Be sure to spray before going out for dinner as mosquitoes like to hide under restaurant tables and many other hidden damp places. as is the case in most tropical travel destinations.

-- Strollers … do not take large baby strollers with you!
+- Strollers … don’t take a large baby stroller with you!
 We watched many people struggle with large strollers on the streets and sidewalks of Koh Samui.
 Sidewalks are very narrow, with broken and uneven pavement, drains and so forth.

 - Dogs … they are free to roam everywhere!
-You will find them under your dining tables to just lying in the lobby of 5 star hotels.
-We did not encounter any dogs that were unfriendly towards people, but be aware that they are free to roam and considered to be good luck for Thai people.
+You will find them under your dining tables, to just lying down in the lobby of 5 star hotels.
+We didn’t encounter any dogs that were unfriendly towards people, but be aware that they are free to roam and considered to be Good Luck for Thai people and their culture.

 - Laundry Service … there are laundry outlets everywhere and service is very inexpensive.
 On our vacation we could have laundry done for 30 THB for 1 kg.
 Very cheap!
 So no need to pack huge amounts of clothing for everyone.

-- Wi-fi internet … service is available everywhere and free in most bars, restaurants, hotels, etc.
+- Wi-fi internet … service is available everywhere and free in most bars, restaurants, hotels and so on.
+So staying connected is not a problem! 🙂

-- 7-11 Convenience Stores … there are convenience stores scattered all over.
+- 7-11 Convenience Stores … there are convenience stores scattered all over the island.
 Great for grabbing snacks, ice cream, pop and more.
-As well for adults, beer and coolers are can be purchased at very reasonable prices.
+As well, ice cold beer and coolers can be purchased in these stores at surprisingly very reasonable prices.

 - Taxis & Songtaews (taxi trucks) … do negotiate your fare with taxi drivers and taxi trucks before riding.
 Drivers are friendly and after a short while, you will learn what to pay for the type of ride and distance you are taking.
 We found drivers to be very reliable and will return to pick you up at a time requested.
 We were always pleasantly surprised to find our driver waiting for us to take us home!